CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/tasking/README.md

 The task will prioritize closest items first, and will stack as many items as possible.
 It will make as many trips as necessary.

 If it successfully grabs and moves all items, the task will succeed.
-Otherwise, it will fail, regardless of how items it managed to move
+Otherwise, it will fail, regardless of how many items it managed to move.

+### Constants
+##### `AK_ITEMS_LIST`
+Constant argument-key for the list/Array of items we're trying to pick up.
+See `specific_initialize` for more.
+##### `AK_DROP_POSITION`
+Constant argument-key for where we'll drop the items.
+See `specific_initialize` for more.

 ### Functions
 ##### `initialize`
-Initializes the task so that it can actually run.
-In addition to the standard task initialization arguments - the parent machine root, the physics travel region, and the target body - this task accepts two additional arguments:
+Initializes the task's specific/unique variables.

+- `arg_dict`: The dictionary of arguments specific to this task.
+Should contain the following key/values:
-- `items`: A Godot `Array` of item nodes.
+ - `AK_ITEMS_LIST`: A Godot `Array` of item nodes.
 Any nodes that do not match the game's defined item type will be ignored.
-- `position`: A Godot `Vector3`.
+ - `AK_DROP_POSITION`: A Godot `Vector3`.
 This is the position in global space that we'll move the items to.

 ### Signals
 This task has the standard `task_succeeded` and `task_failed` signals, as defined by the *Task Template*.